 We know that communication is the transfer of information between or among people.
 The practice of nursing utilizes constant communication between the nurse and the patient, the patient’s family, the nurse’s co-workers, supervisors, and many others.

-Successful communication has three major components: a sender, a receiver, and a message.
-In nursing practice, we frequently have a great deal of information to send to others in a short period of time.
+A sender, a receiver, and a message.
+We frequently have a great deal of information to send to others in a short period of time.
 To do this effectively, we need to know that there are factors which could influence how our message is interpreted.
 We must consider the setting in which the communication occurs, the past experiences and personal perceptions of both the sender and receiver, the timing of the message, etc.

 Breakdown in communication can cause negative outcomes.
 We all know how important it is to give a thorough patient report to the oncoming nurse at shift change.